FezFamiliar/Web-Vulnerabilities/README.md

   Mono-alphabetic substitution: every letter is substituted **once**.
  Few examples: ceaser cipher, substitution cipher,rot13, shift cipher,atbash cipher etc. Very weak and susceptible to frequency analysis.

+   These ciphers are very easily cracked via brute-force and/or frequency analysis.
+   Multiple rounds of Caeser cipher won't do much because the keys will always be in the range of 0-26.
+Encrypting a message M
+   First by 3 and then by 9 is equivalent of one round of ceaser encryption with key=12.

   Poly-alphabetic substitution: Every letter is su stituted **multiple** times.
   Examples: vigenère cipher